Skillquality 0.46

 sibyl logs tail -s api -n 100 # Filter by service, more entries

-# Search logs
+# Search recent logs with your normal shell tools

 # Inspect graph schema